matteosister/CypressTreeBundle/README.md

 Now you are ready to display your trees on your twig templates.

-- add the FOSJsRouting js call for sorting the tree
+- add the FOSJsRouting js call for sorting the tree.
+Remember to add it on every page that display a tree.

 ```HTML+Django
 <script type="text/javascript" src="{{ asset('bundles/fosjsrouting/js/router.js') }}"></script>